TITLE 77: PUBLIC HEALTH

 "Treatment" – The provision of health care by one or more health care providers.
-Treatment includes any consultation, referral or other exchanges of information to manage a patient's care.
+Treatment includes any therapeutic interventions, consultation, referral or other exchanges of information to manage a patient's care.

 "Voluntary Compliance" – Deliberate consented compliance of a person or group of persons that occurs at the request of the Department or local health authority prior to instituting a mandatory order for isolation, quarantine, closure, physical examination, testing, collection of laboratory specimens, observation, monitoring or medical treatment pursuant to this Subpart.

-"Zoonotic Disease" – Any disease that is transmitted from animals to people.
+"Zoonotic Disease" – Any disease that is transmitted between animals and people.